Avoid These 10 Common IRA Mistakes

 Not knowing the difference between a Roth and traditional IRA

-There are several types of IRAs that all work a little differently, especially when examining each one from a tax perspective and developing an income strategy for your retirement.
+Several types of IRAs all work a little differently, especially when examining each one from a tax perspective and developing an income strategy for retirement.
+Need a refresher on the differences between a traditional and Roth IRA?
+Keep reading.
+If not, feel free to skip ahead to the next section.

-Not saving enough or contributing too much
+Not saving enough or over contributing to an IRA

 Not taking advantage of catch-up contributions

 If you’re at least 50 years of age, the IRS allows you to make contributions above standard limits to your 401(k) and IRAs—referred to as “catch-up contributions.”
+For 2025, these limits are an additional $7,500 per year for 401(k)s and $1,000 for IRAs: or a total of $8,500 if you have both accounts.

-Not updating beneficiaries
+Not updating IRA beneficiaries

 Not knowing the difference between a direct and indirect rollover

-Not contributing to your non-working spouse
+Not contributing on behalf of a non-working spouse

 The IRS allows a working spouse to make IRA contributions on behalf of a marriage partner who brings in no (or very modest) income: a provision known as a “spousal IRA.”